rust-stuco/lectures/week4/slides.md

 # Performance of Generics

-- You might be wondering whether there is a runtime cost to using generics
 * The good news is that there is _zero_ overhead to using generics!
 * Rust accomplishes this with _monomorphization_